wendyltan/Boring-Python-Script/music/readme.md

 ## Noted

-- You might need to climb over the GFW if the `gTTS` package doesn't work.
+- You might need to climb over the GFW if the `gTTS` package doesn't work.(for Chinese friends)
-- You can see progress bar from `progress` package while running the scripts while you don't see anything in Pycharm console.
+- You can see progress bar from `progress` package while running the scripts while you might don't see anything in Pycharm console.